pyrossh/OnlyBible/readme.md

 * Runner Target, Signing Tab, Release Tab, select that provisioning profile and Team and Certificate.

 ## TODO
-1. Add goto verse in the search view
-2. Fix Long chapter name (Thessalonians) where menu button shrinks
+1. Fix Long chapter name (Thessalonians) where menu button shrinks
-3. Add locales in the resources/localeList or app definition
+2. Add locales in the resources/localeList or app definition